-- 12.1 The Municipality shall prepare a new valuation roll at least every four (4) years. - 12.2 In accordance with the Act the municipality, under exceptional circumstances, may request the MEC for Local Government and Housing in the Province to extend the validity of the valuation roll to five (5) years. - 12.3 Supplementary valuations shall be done on a continual basis, but at least on an annual basis, in order to ensure that the valuation roll is maintained.
+- (1) The municipality shall prepare a new valuation roll every 4 (four) years. - (2) The municipality, under exceptional circumstances, may request the MEC for Local Government and Housing in the province to extend the validity of the valuation roll to 5(five) years. - (3) Supplementary valuations will be done at least on an annual basis to ensure that the valuation roll is properly maintained.